apache/spark/dev/README.md

 The `airflow-pr` tool interactively guides committers through the process of merging GitHub PRs into Airflow and closing associated JIRA issues.

 It is very important that PRs reference a JIRA issue.
-The preferred way to do that is for the PR title to begin with [AIRFLOW-XX].
+The preferred way to do that is for the PR title to begin with [AIRFLOW-XXX].
 However, the PR tool can recognize and parse many other JIRA issue formats in the title and will offer to correct them if possible.

 __Please note:__ this tool will restore your current branch when it finishes, but you will lose any uncommitted changes.
 Make sure you commit any changes you wish to keep before proceeding.